Last Updated on January 22, 2023

 Lastly, if you want to fight in melee with a shield but make sure your damage is equivalent to a two-handed weapon, grab Dueling.

-The ability to counter invisible creatures from 1st level is huge, and even though the range is small, being able to fight in smoke, fog, magical darkness, or other forms of obscured vision is basically a constant source of ways to get one over on your opponents.
+The ability to counter invisible creatures from 1st level is huge, even though the range is small.

 For a class that doesn’t get cantrips, grabbing this fighting style (and maybe Magic Initiate for good measure) gets you well on the way toward bridging the gap between 1/3 and 1/2 caster.
 Grab something like Shillelagh for melee or Magic Stone for ranged attacks and then a utility spell like Guidance or Shape Water, and you’re going to be able to fill the role of a support or utility spellcaster in your party much more easily.